gamtiq/seeq/README.md

 Usage: seeq [name]... [options]

-name     Name that should be checked for presence on a resource
+name     Name/string that should be searched for or checked for presence on a resource

 Options:
-   -h, --help             Show usage information and exit -r, --at               Comma-separated list of names (case-insensitive) of resources that should be checked; all resources by default
+   -h, --help             Show usage information and exit -r, --at               Comma-separated list of names (case-insensitive) of resources that should be checked/searched; all resources by default
-   -l, --list-resource    Show information about all available resources -p, --partial-match    Allow partial matching: 0 - disallow (by default), 1 - allow at the beginning of matching strings, 2 - allow substring matching
+   -l, --list-resource    Show information about all available resources -p, --partial-match    Allow partial matching when checking name: 0 - disallow (by default), 1 - allow at the beginning of matching strings, 2 - allow substring matching
-   -c, --case-sensitive   Use case-sensitive search --limit                Limit of quantity of results per resource -V, --verbose          Enable verbose output
+   -c, --case-sensitive   Use case-sensitive check/search when possible -s, --search           Make search instead of check --limit                Limit of quantity of results per resource -V, --verbose          Enable verbose output
    -v, --version          Show program version